 The Natural History Museum rightly commands an international reputation as both a world-class visitor attraction and a leading scientific research centre.
-There’s over 80 million species in the Natural History Museum’s archive but one will stick in your head when you leave, Hope the blue whale floating in the Central Hall.
+There’s over 80 million species in the Natural History Museum’s archive but one will stick in your head when you leave: the blue whale floating in the Central Hall.

 Good museums interact with their visitors, almost invite them into the exhibitions, and no museum does that as well as The Science Museum.
 Alongside historic collections you’ll find a world of hands-on experiments that brings science alive.
 Located in the museum district of South Kensington, The Science Museum is a little over a ten minute walk from The Harrington.

 With 150 galleries over seven floors, London’s Victoria and Albert Museum is home to one of the finest applied arts collections anywhere in the world.
 An awe inspiring ensemble of Italian Renaissance sculpture and the seven Raphael Cartoons (tapestry designs for the Sistine Chapel) sit alongside an ever-changing calendar of classic and contemporary exhibitions.
 Visit the website for a calendar of events during your stay.

 Located in a quiet corner of Hyde Park, just west of the stretch of water by the same name, the modest Serpentine Gallery makes for a pleasant visit experience for any culture vulture.
 Its contemporary exhibitions, rotating every two months, enthrall and entertain as does the summertime pavillion, designed and built by a new artist every year.
 The Serpentine Gallery will satisfy your appetite for art after you’ve picnicked in the park.